Mark-Gallacher/Blog/priv/resources/articles/2025/10-06-Classification-Metrics.md

 can generate complex non-linear boundaries (squiggly lines) between classes.
 So much for sparing you the details.

+I also used a dummy classifier model, or a naive classifier, that doesn't use any of the information in our data but instead simply guesses the majority class, for every single sample.
+You can imagine how useless this would be in practice but for us, we want to see if our metrics uncover the uselessness of this model.
+Ideally, we want a metric that has a high score for a great model and a low score for a poor model.
+If our metric is high in this poor model, would that not mean the metric over-simplifying or over-estimating the performance or usefulness of our model.
+We are also going to use a variety of metrics, without listing all of them, there are three main groups of metrics we are interested in:

+- **Class-Agnostic Metrics** - Ignore class performances and focus on overall model performance (think like accuracy - the number of correct divided by number of guesses)

+- **Micro-averaged** - Class-sensitive, they add up the number of correct and incorrect predictions for each class, then pool them together to calculate the overall metric.
+(Let's see we have class A had 8 and 2, class B 9 and 1, and class C has 1 and 4 correct/incorrect predictions, respectively.
+We would add up the correct (8 + 9 + 1) and the total (10 + 10 + 5) guesses before we pass them to the formula for the metric - so "micro" accuracy would be 72%*).

+- **Macro-averaged** - Class-sensitive, they calculate the metric for each class first, then take the average.
+(In our example, "macro" accuracy would be the mean of 8 / 10, 9 / 10 and 1 / 5, so ~63%).

+*It is worth pointing our the normal accuracy is the same as the "micro" accuracy.
+Although micro metrics use class-specific information, when they total the values before passing them to the formula - it renders the metric *class-agnostic*.
+Also "macro" accuracy is more commonly called *Balanced accuracy*.
+Notice how in our simple example, micro averaging increased the score more than 10% compared to macro averaging.
+The key difference is how the smaller (and usually less performant) class is being handled.
+In our example, the minority has equally influential on the final metric to the majority class in the macro averaged metric, instead of being weighted by the size of the class.

+!["Image comparing Micro and Macro averaging methods and the class-specific metrics"](/images/2025/Classification-Metrics/Prec_Recall_Classes.png "On the X-axis we have a our type of model, and on the Y-axis we have the median score.
+The three plots show the three metrics of interest - Precision, Recall and F1-Score.
+With the solid lines displaying the median score for the Micro- or Macro-averaged metric, we are comparing them with the class-specific (dashed-lines) to see what information the averaged scored might be hiding.
+What is important to note is that Micro-averaged metrics have slightly scores compared to Macro, the reason for this is how they handle the smaller classes.
+The Micro-averaged metric is overlooking the week performance of the minority in favour of a better performance overall - while the Macro is penalised by the weak performance in the minority classes.
+The difference in Recall between RF and GB shows GB struggling with the CS class (the minority class).
+Micro-averaged recall has a minimal decrease whereas Macro has a more sizeable decrease for the same performance.")

 ## Glance at the Results

 To replicate the nature way a researcher would fit their chosen model to their